submorphic/Modern-Fullstack-Serverless-/Ch8.md

 The GraphQL Transform library alsohas a directive, @key, that makes it simple to configure custom index structures for @model types.

+We’ll use the @key directive to create an access pattern that will allow us to query performances for a given stage ID by setting the stage ID as the GSI on the Performance table.
+Doing this will allow us to be able to request stages and their corresponding performances in a single GraphQL query.